amy-tabb/calico/README.md

 }
 ````

 If you use this code in project that results in a publication, please cite at a minimum the paper above, and best practice would be to cite the paper and the dataset.
-Otherwise, there are no restrictions in your use of this code.
+Otherwise, conditions include those of the [MIT license](https://github.com/amy-tabb/calico/blob/master/license.md) concerning the copyright and license notice.
 However, no guarantees are expressed or implied.

 ## Changes from published version